NO SCHOOL TUESDAY JAN 26

 Every student is given an account which includes a unique e-mail address and access to Microsoft 365 suite of software .
 This includes in -school students who have been prepared to go to distance learning in case of a governmental directive.
 (Hope not!)
 Software to communicate: One Note, One Drive, Zoom and Teams.

 The teacher uses a mic and camera to communicate to the "at home" students who can be seen on a 55" TV located on the back wall of the classroom.
 They participate in real time and are regular attendees.
 It's just like they were in the classroom, but they are at home.
-In fact, they could change their mind at the quarter and claim a real seat in class.
+In fact, distant learning families could change their mind at the quarter and claim a real seat in class.

 At present about 20% of our students are on-line but they are also present for the greater part of the school day, excluding lunch and bathroom breaks, of course.